Brock volunteers gathered at a Thorold elementary school on Dec. 2 to create a little holiday magic for children in the local community.

-Organized by the Concurrent Education Student Association (CESA), the annual Holiday Extravaganza partnered each Brock volunteer with one of the approximately 150 students at Prince of Wales Public School for a day of crafts and activities.
+Organized by the Concurrent Education Student Association (CESA), the annual Holiday Extravaganza partnered each Brock volunteer with one of the approximately 150 students at Prince of Wales S Public School for a day of festive crafts and activities.

 The highlight of the day was an appearance by Santa, who distributed gifts brought by Brock volunteers for their Prince of Wales buddies.
-Each volunteer purchased a $20 gift based on information from the school about the child’s interests.
+Each volunteer purchased a $20 gift based on information from the School about the child’s interests.

 “The reaction that each child has to the event and their personalized gift is heartwarming and humbling.
 It is a reminder of the true meaning of the holidays and the joy found in giving,” said Tayler Villamere, President of CESA and a third-year Concurrent Education J/I – History student.

 “I am so honoured to be on the planning team for this wonderful event and have the opportunity to bring joy and a festive spirit to this amazing community.”